Mbed-TLS/mbedtls-framework/docs/architecture/config-check-framework.md

 ### Behavior of the generated checks

-The generated checks consist of two parts:
+The generated checks consist of three parts:

 1. Some initial setup in `*_before.h`, to detect the situation before including the user's configuration file (but after the command line — this is unavoidable).
 This header is included before `build_info.h`.
-2. The actual checks, in `*_after.h`.
-This header also cleans up by undefining some temporary macros.
+2. The actual checks on the user configuration, in `*_after.h`.
+This header should also clean up by undefining some temporary macros.
 This header is included by `build_info.h` after reading the user's configuration files, but before defining derived macros in `*adjust*.h`.
-(This is not the normal behavior of `build_info.h`, it is done conditionally based on a macro that must be defined before including `build_info.h`.)
+(This is not the normal behavior of `build_info.h`, it is done only if the file that includes `build_info.h` defines the macro <code><em>PROJECT\_NAME</em>\_INCLUDE\_AFTER\_RAW\_CONFIG</code>.)
+3. Additional checks that can be performed on the final configuration.
+At the time of writing, all such checks are [written manually](#manually-written-checks), but the infrastructure is in place if we want to generate some.

 ### How the checks are generated